-And there’s a new tool called Waldo that will help you get the refunds you deserve.
+And there’s a new tool called Paribus that will help you get the refunds you deserve.

-You simply sign up for Waldo, give it access to the email account you receive your shopping receipts at, and let Waldo get to work!
+You simply sign up for Paribus, give it access to the email account you receive your shopping receipts at, and let Paribus get to work!

-Waldo will then track the price of the item(s) you purchased and work to automatically get you a refund when the price drops.
+Paribus will then track the price of the item(s) you purchased and help to get you a refund when the price drops.

-If you’d like to start getting refunds on your online purchases, click here to sign up for Waldo.
+If you’d like to start getting refunds on your online purchases, click here to sign up for Paribus.

 6. Get paid to go to stores.

 Did you know there’s an app called Shopkick (use promo code MDR for a $5 bonus) that gives you gift cards simply by walking into stores?